X Development: Tidal

 Tidal began at X as a project to apply underwater AI and robotics to make ocean industries more sustainable.
 The team developed vision systems to monitor fish health, feeding, and environmental factors in aquaculture, first testing with prototypes in Norwegian salmon farms.
 In 2023, Tidal was named a TIME Best Invention for Undersea AI.
 In 2024, Tidal became an independent company with funding led by Perry Creek Capital.
 Its commercial platform, including the Orca camera system, now tracks millions of fish daily and automates feeding to reduce waste.

 Heritable Agriculture

 Heritable Agriculture is a biotechnology company using machine learning to accelerate crop breeding and improve resilience to climate change.
 The company's platform analyzes large genomic and environmental datasets to identify traits linked to yield, nutrition, and sustainability, validated through thousands of field trials in the United States.
 Spun out from X as an independent company in 2025, Heritable has raised funding from FTW Ventures, Mythos Ventures, and SVG Ventures.
 Its work extends beyond food crops to forestry, where it partners on projects to restore native species and increase biodiversity.

 iyO

 iyO is a startup spun out of X that develops AI-powered earbuds for natural language computing.
 Its flagship iyO One can isolate sounds, enhance conversations, and connect to voice-based "agents."
 The company has raised $21 million from investors, including Alphabet, and Horizons Ventures.

+Delta

+Delta focused on reducing food waste and fighting hunger by creating an intelligent food distribution system.
+The team developed software to connect grocers, logistics companies, and food banks, alongside a computer vision and machine learning system to help commercial kitchens track and categorize their food waste.
+Delta graduated to Google in 2020, where its technology contributed to Chorus and helped launch Open Product Recovery, a platform that uses shared data standards to distribute surplus food to organizations in need.

+Everyday Robots

+Everyday Robots was an X project focused on developing general-purpose learning robots capable of operating autonomously in unstructured human environments, such as homes and offices.
+The team built an integrated hardware and software platform that utilized machine intelligence to allow robots to learn from human demonstrations, the experiences of other robots, and cloud-based simulations.
+In January 2023, the project graduated from X, and its technology and hardware were consolidated into Google DeepMind's robotics efforts.